What Is a Domestic Duck?

 Domestic Ducks as Pets

-Domestic ducks often make great pets and companions.
+Domestic ducks make great pets and companions for life.
 No, they don't need a pond, just enough water to dip their heads into and clean out their beaks.
 They are resilient to extreme weather and easy to care for.
 Ducks only need enough water for cleaning out their nostrils by dunking their heads, so a bowl will do.
 Ducks are friendly, curious little creatures, and each one comes with its own unique personality.

 Domestic ducks are great in the garden and enjoyable to have in the yard.
 They are also great around children because their bites don't typically hurt.
 Ducks do need to be protected from common predators such as hawks or the neighbor's pet dog, and any standard chicken tractor or pen to lock them up at night will do.
 Some breeds of domestic duck are raised purely for show.
 These show ducks display beautiful crests, striking plumage, and decorative tufts.
 Buff Orpington, Silver Appleyard, Rouen, Saxony, and Faun Runners are amongst my favorite show birds.